-If you have lots of products and you’ve built an expensive and labor intensive process to get visuals, then most likely your visual process running costs up which you’re passing off to customers.
+However, if you have lots of products and you’ve built an expensive and labor-intensive process to get visuals, then most likely your visual process running costs up which you’re passing off to customers.
 These costs aren’t small - sometimes with enterprises, they run well into seven figures.

 Operating a mix of photographers, 3D artists, studios, and designers is 10-100x more expensive than Threekit operating at scale for visual configuration for your business.

-Threekit offers dramatic cost reductions for manufacturers and a visual customer experience that differentiates your brand, drives sales conversion and velocity, and opens up your marketing pipeline.
+Threekit offers dramatic cost reductions for manufacturers and a visual customer experience that differentiates your brand, drives sales velocity and conversion rates, and opens up your marketing pipeline.